jbossdemocentral/integration-summitlab2018-fuse-amq/README.md

 ```
 {
   "Color":"red",
+  "UserName":"Christina",
   "Content":"this is the message for everyone!!"
 }
 ```